-- whether a particular property or characteristic of either the work environment or the client’s job has caused or contributed to the cause of the personal injury
+- Whether a particular property or characteristic of either the work environment or the client’s job, has caused or contributed to the cause of the personal injury

-- whether the particular property or characteristic that has caused or contributed to the cause of the personal injury is present to any material extent in the client’s non-work activities or environment
+- Whether the particular property or characteristic that has caused or contributed to the cause of the personal injury, is present to any material extent in the client’s non-work activities or environment

-- whether the risk of suffering the personal injury is significantly greater for people who do the job or work in the employment environment than for people who do not.
+- Whether the risk of suffering the personal injury is significantly greater for people who do the job or work in the employment environment than for people who do not.

-When lodging a claim for gradual process disease or infection, follow the general process for lodging claims and remember to tick the Gradual Process box when completing the ACC45 Injury Claim form.
+When lodging a claim for gradual process disease or infection, follow the general process for lodging claims and remember to tick the Gradual Process box when completing the ACC45 injury claim form.